csvpath

 CSV files are everywhere!

-A surprisingly large number of companies depend on CSV processing for significant amounts of revenue.
-Research organizations are awash in CSV.
-And everyone's favorite issue tracker, database GUI, spreadsheet, APM platform, and most any other type of tool we use day to day uses CSV for sharing.
-CSV is the lowest of common dominators.
-Many CSVs are invalid or broken in some way.
+The majority of companies depend on file processing for significant revenue operations.
+Research organizations and archives are awash in CSVs.
+And everyone's favorite issue tracker, database GUI, spreadsheet, APM platform, and most any other type of tool we use spits out CSV or Excel files for sharing.
+Delimited and tabular files are the lowest of common dominators.
+Many are invalid or broken in some way.
 Often times a lot of manual effort goes into finding problems and fixing them.

 CsvPath is first and foremost a validation language.
-It is intended to describe CSV files in simple declarative rules that indicate if a file is as expected.
-CsvPath can also extract data, create reports, and in other ways have useful side effects.
+It describes tabular data in simple declarative rules that define what valid means for that data.
+CsvPath can also extract and shape data and create reports.

 CsvPath's goal is to make simple validations almost trivial and more complex situations more manageable.
-It is a library, not a system, so it relies on being easy to integrate with other DataOps tools.
+It is a library and framework, not a system, so it relies on being easy to integrate with other DataOps tools.

 # Description